-Despite of it being the second most populous county in Pensylvania with the total population of 1,231,225, not a great deal is known about Allegheny.
-One of the most well known fact about Allegheny is the fact that the county has such an incredulous tax system that is apparent in its infamous Allegheny county tax assessment rules.
+Despite it being the second most populous county in Pensylvania with the total population of 1,231,225, not a great deal is known about Allegheny.
+One of the most well-known facts about Allegheny is the fact that the county has such an incredulous tax system that is apparent in its infamous Allegheny County tax assessment rules.
 Allegheny’s decision to extend its already incredulous tax on numerous front did shake up the hornet’s net and made their officials and legislatures unpopular amongst their own people.

 Understanding Allegheny tax assessment

 The tax assessment is not to be confused with the tax itself, many people seem to confuse the two.
 However, the difference between tax assessment and the tax itself lies in the fact that tax assessment is determined by your local assessors, as opposed to taxes that are determined by your jurisdictions that consist of town boards, school boards, village boards, city councils, county legislatures as well as special districts.